burlster1980/arupcodev060/content/creating-modules/contacts.md

 		<div class="reveal rich-text__content">
 			<h2>4.
 Showing different contacts to different users</h2>
 			<p>We may have a different 'Health and safety' expert in Australia, America and Italy.
 It would therefore be great to show that expert to their 'local' audience.
 For example, if 'John Smith' is the Health and Safety expect in the Americas region, but 'Joan Harris' is the expect in Europe, we should show users in America John Smith, but users in Italy Joan Harris.</p>
 			<p>Using personalisation and GEO IP, we can now do this.
-For example - visit the 'Energy' page on arup.com.
+For example - visit the '<a href="https://www.arup.com/expertise/industry/energy" target="_blank">Energy</a>' page on arup.com.
 Click on the utility bar 'get in touch' prompt.
 What do you see?
 Looking at the website from London, the first thing you will be Ian Gardener as the lead contact.</p>
 			<p>But is this what you're seeing where you are?
 If you're in Europe, then you're probably seeing Tudor Salusbury.</p>
 			<p>You should be seeing a different contact if you're in Australasia, the Americas, Europe, the UK or East Asia.</p>
+			<p>Implementing this functionality is explained below.</p>
 		</div>
 	</div>
 </section>